Ghost Fishing UK is exhibiting at the Scuba Digital 2020 conference

 Partners and Associates

-Ghost Fishing UK receives funding from various sources and we are grateful to have received significant support from Healthy Seas, World Animal Protection and the SeaLife Trust.
+Ghost Fishing UK mostly self funds and the volunteers are always fundraising to help cover hefty costs of recovering Ghost Gear.
+The charity receives funding from various sources and we are grateful to have received significant support from organisations such as Healthy Seas, World Animal Protection and the SeaLife Trust.

-Ghost Fishing UK works closely with Heriot Watt University, Seasearch and the Global Ghost Gear Initiative.
+Ghost Fishing UK works closely with several universities, Seasearch and the Global Ghost Gear Initiative.

-Ghost Fishing UK has featured heavily in the media and has featured on the One Show, Springwatch and Sky News, among many other programmes.
+Ghost Fishing UK has featured heavily in the media, raising awareness of the ghost gear problem and has featured on programmes such as the One Show, Springwatch and Sky News.

 Ghost Fishing UK has a talented pool of underwater videographers and photographers and we work closely with the media for maximum public outreach.